 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Rokinon 35mm f1.4 is the longer of the two lenses at 112mm.
-The Zeiss Milvus 18mm F2.8 with a length of 93mm is 19mm shorter.
-On the other hand, the Zeiss Milvus 18mm F2.8 has a larger diameter of 73mm compared to Rokinon 35mm f1.4's 63mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Rokinon 35mm f1.4 is the longer of the two lenses at 112mm.
+The Zeiss Milvus 18mm F2.8 with a length of 93mm, is 19mm shorter.
+On the other hand, the Zeiss Milvus 18mm F2.8 has a larger diameter of 73mm compared to the Rokinon 35mm f1.4's 63mm diameter.

 Lens Mounts

-Both Zeiss Milvus 18mm F2.8 and Rokinon 35mm f1.4 has the same Nikon F (FX) lens mount.
+Both the Zeiss Milvus 18mm F2.8 and the Rokinon 35mm f1.4 has the same Nikon F (FX) lens mount.
 Some of the latest released cameras that are compatible with the Nikon F (FX) lenses are Nikon D6, Nikon D780 and Nikon D3500.

 Zeiss Milvus 18mm F2.8 is also available in Canon EF mount.